PyO3/pyo3/guide/src/rust_cpython.md

 ## Macros

-While rust-cpython has a macro based dsl for declaring modules and classes, PyO3 uses proc macros and specialization.
+While rust-cpython has a macro based dsl for declaring modules and classes, PyO3 uses proc macros.
 PyO3 also doesn't change your struct and functions so you can still use them as normal Rust functions.

 **rust-cpython**